after the rain.

 Turn me

-electric
+electric or solar.

-Really, I don't care
+Really, I don't care.

 Make me, once again, useful